35 Best Things to Do in Yellowstone National Park

 1. Old Faithful Geyser

-Old Faithful is a loaded topic because a few of the following things on this list are all centered around this one iconic geyser within the Upper Geyser Basin.
+My humor aside, Old Faithful is a loaded topic when talking about Yellowstone National Park because, beyond the geyser itself, there are countless different things to do, all centered around this one spot in the Upper Geyser Basin.

 Google Maps Directions: Old Faithful